<

 • address: The address where the given code should be stored.

-• code: The code to store.
+• code: The code to store (as a hex string).

 Example: